| |

 radiant bricks of 99.9 percent pure gold, about 400 troy ounces each and

+altogether worth more than $6.5 million.
 These assets represent nearly half of the e-gold system's physical reserves,

 and there are, arguably, sound business reasons for storing them in this